 4. Only try to print Seller Central labels to your DYMO printer using a third-party label generation tool.

 This might seem unnecessary, but the default sheets of labels Seller Central generates do not conform to the right document dimensions the DYMO printer can interpret and output properly.
 The required ratio is one label per page; Seller Central generates multiples of labels per page.
 Use a third-party tool like AZLabels to ensure the labels are formatted correctly.

 5. These rules apply to FBA shipping labels, too.

-Even though they’re much large, the inbound shipping labels Seller Central generates are not formatted properly for thermal label printers of any kind, especially the DYMO LabelWriter.
-A tool like AZLabels solves this problem and creates completely accurate and correctly formatted shipping labels for inbound FBA shipments.
+Even though they’re large, the inbound shipping labels Seller Central generates are not formatted properly for thermal label printers of any kind, especially the DYMO LabelWriter.
+However, a tool like AZLabels solves this problem and creates completely accurate and correctly formatted shipping labels for inbound FBA shipments.